 Improve insulin sensitivity

 One of the healthiest benefits of eating good fats is improving insulin sensitivity.
-Insulin controls your blood sugar and help it to move into your cells.
+Insulin controls your blood sugar and helps it to move into your cells.
 Unsaturated fats allow your insulin to ensure their proper functioning inside your sugar blood.
 Don’t hesitate to eat as much as possible foods that contain monounsaturated and polyunsaturated fats to improve insulin sensitivity and thus to reduce the risk of high blood sugar and diabetes.

 Prevent the risk of cancer